Global Innovators’ Challenge FAQs

 How and when will the posters be judged?

-The posters will be put on display at the Sustainable Skies conference on the 14th – 15th of May and the people attending the conference will be invited to vote for the best poster.
-This is why we ask you not to include your real name or personal details on your poster.
+The posters will be put on display at the Sustainable Skies World Summit in the main conference hall and the people attending will be invited to vote for the best poster using a QR code.
+This is why we ask you not to include your full name on your poster.

 How will I found out if I won?